 The source folder box lists all offloaded source volumes or folders.
-It contains details for each source volume, such as the camera identifier, the total number and duration of clips, the total number of files (including e.g. sidecar files), and the total size of all files.
+It contains details for each source volume, such as the camera identifier, the total number and duration of clips, the total number of files (including sidecar files, for example), and the total size of all files.

-The format box lists all formats of the detected clips, and displays details for each of them.
-This includes e.g. codec and file extensions, as well as the resolution, frames per second (fps), and other details (as shown in the screenshot).
+The format box lists all formats of the detected clips and displays details for each of them.
+This includes, for example, codec and file extensions, as well as the resolution, frames per second (fps), and other details (as shown in the screenshot above).

 The offload box lists the offload jobs and contains details about each respective offload.
-This includes e.g. the finishing date and time of the copy process, as well as the verification, the number of backups that were made, the name of the destination volumes, and the hash/checksum format.
+This includes, for example, the finishing date and time of the copy process, as well as the verification, the number of backups that were made, the name of the destination volumes, and the hash/checksum format.
 The offloads are sorted chronologically.